Imagine this scenario. Price starts to rise. Keeps rising. Then it starts falling.

 - If in a position you could hold onto your position.
 This could lead to losses if the retracement turns out to be a longer-term reversal.

 - You could close your position and re-enter if the price starts moving with the overall trend again.
-Of course there could be a missed trade opportunity if price sharply moves on one-direction.
+Of course, there could be a missed trade opportunity if price sharply moves in one direction.
 Money is also wasted on spreads if you decide to re-enter.

 - You could close permanently.
 This could result in a loss (if the price went against you) or a huge profit (if you closed at a top or bottom) depending on the structure of your trade and what happens after.